aabbtree77/mona-lisa/README.md

 # Introduction

-This is my Mona Lisa, build in Lithuania around 1992 I believe, could have been still the USSR of late 1980s.
-I was around 14, building a digital clock, guided by my father.
+This is my Mona Lisa, built in Lithuania around 1992, could have been the USSR of late 1980s.
+I was around 14, making my own digital clock, guided by my father.

 <table>
 <tr>